jeyabalaji/Shiftkey-Labs-AndroidWorkshop/content.md

 2. Enter a application name and click next

-3. Select the minimum target sdk in which you application should be supported. and click next.
+3. Select the minimum target sdk in which your application should be supported. and click next.

 4. Select Empty activity and click next.

 5. Dont change the activity name and click next.
-(If you are planning to change the activity name the initial content provider should be changed in all appropriate places.
+(If you are planning to change the activity name, the initial content provider should be changed in all appropriate places.

 6. Click finish.
 **********************************************************************************
-7. Open the project explorer on the top right corner of the and navigate to res>>layout>>activity_main.xml
+7. Open the project explorer on the top right corner of the android studio and navigate to res>>layout>>activity_main.xml

 8. Drag the webview component from the palette and place it on the main screen.